 Pro: Nice views, nice parks in walkable distance, local shops and restaurants, cultural activities, very central, local weekly market

 Cons: Mostly hilly, older buildings, less parking, can get loud at night (only some areas), high accommodation costs

 This list is my personal first selection of cool neighborhoods in Lisbon based on my own experience and knowledge, that I have nurtured while helping out Lisbon for Parents community members: soon I will write about other family-friendly neighborhoods in Lisbon, like Belèm, Alcântara, and Olivais.

 Where do you live?
 What do you like about it?
-I would love to hear your opinion about these neighborhoods: feel welcomed to comment below with your experiences!
+I would love to hear your opinion about these neighborhoods: feel welcome to comment below with your experiences!

-In my upcoming posts, I will also write about five great suburbs or towns for families in the Lisbon Region and Setubal region.
+In my upcoming posts, I will also write about five great suburbs or towns for families in the Lisbon Region and Setubal region so stay tuned